mikeferguson/ros2_cookbook/rclcpp/parameters.md

 ```

-## Porting XML Arrays to ROS2
+## Porting XML Arrays to ROS 2

-Complex parameter blocks could be parsed as XML in ROS1.
+Complex parameter blocks could be parsed as XML in ROS 1.
 For instance, the
 robot_calibration package used a block like:

 ```yaml